 Even when you already submit the KYC documents once, the banks can ask again as they are required to periodically update KYC records.

 This is a part of their ongoing due diligence on bank accounts.
 The periodicity of such updation would vary from account to account or categories of accounts depending on the bank's perception of risk.

-Here is a list of documents which acts Proof of identity and Proof of address
+Here is a list of documents that can be submitted as proof of identity and address

 - Bank account statement received by mail or courier along with signature verification by the Banker

 - Letter from employer, bank manager of scheduled commercial banks.

 - Monthly pension payment orders which are issued for the retired employees after completion of their retirement age from ministries or public sector companies, if they contain the address.